Time-Coder/smartpool/README.md

             run_options: Optional ONNX Runtime RunOptions.
             use_io_binding: Enable zero-copy IO binding.
 Auto-enabled when any input is an `OrtValue` or when `copy_outputs_to_cpu=False`.
             copy_outputs_to_cpu: If True, results are copied to CPU as numpy arrays.
 If False, results remain as `OrtValue` objects on the device.
+            chunksize: Max batch size for input concatenation along the batch dimension.
+                      Multiple submit() calls with the same model_path are batched together.

         Returns:
             A concurrent.futures.Future representing the inference result.